 Always remember, banks don’t want to repossess your home.
 They would prefer to resolve the matter.
 This could be with you if you are able, or with the help of a third party like ourselves.

 How to avoid repossession of your home is first about taking action.
 You need to speak to someone that can help.
 Delaying is not an option.
 Burying your head in the sand won’t help.
 Either you need to speak to your bank or someone else needs to on your behalf.
 If you’re not able to clear your arrears or able to start paying your mortgage repayments, help is available.
-You can still walk away and not be tarnished with a repossession on your credit history.
+You may still walk away and not be tarnished with a repossession on your credit history.

 Options to avoid repossession of your home

 There are a few options open to you if you are facing the repossession of your home.

 The first of these is to not stick your head in the sand!
 But if you are the type that does stick their head in the sand, you first need to pull it out of the sand.

 Are you are afraid to open your mail?

 Do you have piles of post building up that you are simply too scared to open?

 You are not alone.
 Many people are just like you.
 It’s a scary place to be.